Mechanics of Washing Machines

 An electric motor in the washing machine moves the basket.
 If you pick up the repair guide for a washing machine, you'll find detailed terminology and phrases similar to those found in the shop manual for your car.
 You'll see parts mentioned including belts, hoses, clutch, transmission and even brakes.
 The motor knows what to do based on the wash program you choose from the buttons and dials on the machine.
 A combination of digital and mechanical parts carries out that program.

 Washing machines for your home fall into two categories: top-loading and front-loading.
-They each share the common parts described here, but they have some important differences described on the next page.
+They each share the common parts described here, but they have some important distinguishing attributes.
 Washing machines for industrial use, such as in hotels and hospitals, have a lot of the same features on a much larger scale.